 If you are contacting us or receiving assistance from us and you or someone else are at possible risk of harm, Benestar Group has an obligation to intervene and provide the appropriate level of escalation.
 This may take the form of liaising with a third party (e.g. medical practitioner, family member, manager or work colleague) or in certain situations contacting emergency services.

 Use, transfer and sharing of your personal information

 12. How we use and disclose your personal information

 We use your personal information to provide you with the relevant product or service you have requested.
 When disclosing information to your employer, Benestar Group only provides information in the following scenarios: in accordance with Section 11 above; if you have provided consent; if we provide musculoskeletal assessments and high risk intervention programs for your employer and you have undergone such an assessment which has determined that you are in a high risk category of musculoskeletal restrictions and are therefore eligible to participate in the high risk intervention program (in which case we will advise your employer of your eligibility for the program and your movement limitations); or in de-identified reporting as described in Section 6 above.

 If you are a representative of one of our corporate customers, we may use your personal information (which is not also sensitive information) to send you material about other Benestar Group products or services as described below in Section 14 (Marketing our products and services).

-We may also use or disclose your personal information for another purpose for which you may reasonably expect it to be used or disclosed by us and that secondary purpose is related or (if sensitive information) directly related to the purpose for which it was collected.
-Otherwise we will only use your information for a secondary purpose if you have consented to this use or disclosure, the use of disclosure is required by law or an enforcement body or to provide assistance in a medical emergency.
+We may also use or disclose your personal information for another purpose for which you may reasonably expect it to be used or disclosed by us and that secondary purpose is related or (if sensitive information) directly related to the purpose for which it was collected (Australia and New Zealand only).
+Otherwise we will only use your information for a secondary purpose if you have consented to this use or disclosure, the use or disclosure is required by law or an enforcement body or to provide assistance in a medical emergency.